-To be assessed The set of inputs and outputs (economic flows, excluding the product, and environmental interventions) of a group process, or the characterisation of a group process in relation to the LCA in which it is used Use for presented as 'average process data of a gro ess from different pr LCA oduction locations Indicator Pedigree score 1 2 3 4 5 COMPLETEN ESS Completenes: mental interventions All environmental interventions from the LCA 2 list have a value All environmental interventions that could reasonably be expected have a value Interventions are missing that could reasonably be expected but are expected to be less relevant to the process's environmental profile Interventions are missing that could reasonably be expected but are expected to be relevant to the process's environmental profile or of which no assessment can be made in advance as to whether they are relevant Missing interventions unknown Example Value can also be z ero.
-The value may reasonably be set to) zero.
-Completenes: flows s of economic All flows are qualified and quantified All flows are quantified.
+HORIZONTAL AGGREGATED PROCESSES To be assessed The set of inputs and outputs (economic flows, excluding the product, and environmental interventions) of a group process, or the characterisation of a group process in relation to the LCA in which it is used Use for A process that is re or assessment of p presented as 'averag rocess data of a gro ge' of a similar proce up when used in an ess from different pro LCA oduction locations; Indicator Pedigree score 1 2 3 4 5 COMPLETEN ESS Completeness of environ- mental interventions All environmental interventions from the LCA 2 list have a value All environmental interventions that could reasonably be expected have a value Interventions are missing that could reasonably be expected but are expected to be less relevant to the process's environmental profile Interventions are missing that could reasonably be expected but are expected to be relevant to the process's environmental profile or of which no assessment can be made in advance as to whether they are relevant Missing interventions unknown Example Value can also be zero.
+The value may reasonably be set to zero.
+Completeness flows of economic All flows are qualified and quantified All flows are quantified.
 The flows that are expected to be relevant to the process's environmental profile are quantified All flows are quantified.
 The majority of the material and energy flows are quantified The economic flows for which data were available are quantified The completeness of economic flows is unclear/ unknown Example Flows = raw materials, energy, emissions, waste.
 E.g.: Each additive is mentioned and the amount used is stated.
 E.g.: Additives that appear to be the main material in terms of production and composition are not quantified.
-E.g.: water emission is not quantified 2 Mass balance process level e at Closure >95% Closure 90- 95% Closure 80-90% Closure 70-80% Closure <70% or unknown
+E.g.: water emission is not quantified Mass balance process level at Closure >95% Closure 90- 95% Closure 80-90% Closure 70-80% Closure <70% or unknown Example Mass balance = total mass of input raw materials in relation to the total of products+ emissions+waste